Antiracism Resources

 NICE RACISM: How Progressive White People Perpetuate Racial Harm (Robin DiAngelo)

-Writing candidly about her own missteps and struggles, DiAngelo models a path forward, encouraging white readers to continually face their complicity and embrace courage, lifelong commitment, and accountability
+Writing candidly about her own missteps and struggles, the author models a path forward, encouraging readers to continually face their complicity and embrace courage, lifelong commitment, and accountability.

 -